-Dave You Keep Saying Don’t Get a Job in the Philippines, But I Need an Income to Live
+Dave, You Keep Saying Don’t Get a Job in the Philippines, But I Need an Income to Live

 But I Have a Lot of Education, Dave, Surely That’s Worth Something?

 The real key is what you have learned in your educational efforts that makes money, for yourself, or someone else.

 It seems to be all about this reader’s education and what he feels he’s “owed” because he has that education.

-But I maintain that education, either formal as in college degrees or practical such as years and years of living, eraning a living, raising a family, etc. is not ONLY for working for someone else in a salaried job.
+But I maintain that education, either formal as in college degrees or practical such as years and years of living, earning a living, raising a family, etc. is not ONLY to use for working for someone else in a salaried job.

 So how much more should a western college degree “earn” a teacher, just because his nationality and degree are from another country?